It can be difficult to find household chores for tweens that are realistic.

-She was allowed to ask questions and make mistakes.
-I’m okay with her not making the same choices I would make in every situation.
+She was allowed to ask questions and make mistakes, and I’m okay with her not making the same choices I would make in every situation.

-1. Make her own lunch.
+1. Make her lunch.

 We decided that giving her responsibility of figuring out her lunch for the week and making it would ensure she wasted less.

 2. Keep her bedroom neat.

-She knows that she’s not allowed to have any food waste or trash in her room, and we do expect her clothes to be hung up regularly.
+She knows that she’s not allowed to have any food waste or trash in her room, and we expect her clothes to be hung up regularly.

 3. Keep track of her homework assignments.

-I’m not in school anymore, so I don’t have homework to keep up with.
 Between a student planner, emails from her teacher, and reminders that she gets in school, my daughter has enough resources to help her keep track of homework.
-If she forgets it, then she’s expected to reach out to her teacher on her own.
-I won’t be around when she’s in college, so this is a great skill for her to learn now.

 4. Help around in the house.

-It’s not a huge responsibility, but we do want her to learn how to do her part to make sure our house feels like a home.
+It’s not a huge responsibility, but we want her to learn how to do her part to ensure our house feels like a home.